As parents, one of the very priorities that you may have is building a healthy bond with your baby.

 Be Involved In Your Baby’s Playtime

-As the primary caregiver of your child, it’s not just your duty to be involved in the dirty work of caring for a baby.
+As your child’s primary caregiver, it’s not just your duty to be involved in the dirty work of caring for a baby.

 The feeding, the bathing, the cleaning of poopoo, and all that.

-Especially when your baby starts to play a little bit more (usually a part of a typical 4 month old development), it’s also up to you to be more involved in your baby’s playtime.
+Especially when your baby starts to play a little bit more (usually a part of a typical 4-month-old development (Pathways)), it’s also up to you to be more involved in your baby’s playtime.